James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 From 2000 to 2025, no Nobel Prize winning American scientists were publicly eviscerated by the woke mob and ostracized from academia to the same extent as James Watson.

-For reference, Watson stated in 2007 in an interview with The Sunday Times newspaper that he was: “inherently gloomy about the prospect of Africa” because “all our social policies are based on the fact that their intelligence is the same as ours — whereas all the testing says not really.”
+In an interview with The Sunday Times newspaper in 2007, Watson stated he was: “inherently gloomy about the prospect of Africa” because “all our social policies are based on the fact that their intelligence is the same as ours — whereas all the testing says not really.”

-Watson stated that while he hoped all populations were roughly equal in intelligence (IQ) and cognitive ability, he allegedly stated: “people who have to deal with black employees find this not true.”
+Watson noted that while he hoped all populations were roughly equal in intelligence (IQ) and cognitive ability… he did NOT think this was accurate or the truth about reality.
+It was alleged that Watson added the following: “people who have to deal with black employees find this not true.”

-Many of his scheduled talks were canceled throughout the UK as a form of academic backlash to his volatile commentary.
+After these volatile public statements circulated, Watson’s scheduled talks (science conventions, universities, etc.) were canceled throughout the UK as a form of academic backlash.

-Pre-2010s, this was still likely a recoverable offense, but I suspect Watson was an old guy who stopped giving a fuck about political correctness… and felt as though it were his duty to speak the truth to power no matter how uncomfortable.
+Pre-2010s, this was still likely a recoverable offense, but I suspect Watson was an old guy who stopped giving a fuck about political correctness… and felt as though he was obligated to speak the truth no matter how uncomfortable it made others feel.

-Watson stepped down (i.e. resigned) as chancellor of Cold Spring Harbor Lab (CSHL) in 2007 but retained the title of “chancellor emeritus.”
+In 2007, Watson stepped down (likely pressured to resign) as chancellor of Cold Spring Harbor Lab (CSHL) in 2007 but retained his title of “chancellor emeritus.”

-(He would go on to express regret for the social damages caused to Cold Spring Harbor Laboratory and its supporters saying he did not know enough about the “sensitivities of the human heart.”)
+Watson subsequently expressed regret for social damages caused to Cold Spring Harbor Lab and its supporters saying he didn’t know enough about the “sensitivities of the human heart.”

-From 2007-2013, Watson refrained from most public engagement with speaking invites massively reduced.
-He still had limited involvement at CSHL in a non-admin capacity, but his income was dramatically reduced.
+Between 2007 and 2013 Watson mostly refrained from public engagements and his invites to social events were massively down.
+He still had limited involvement at CSHL in a non-admin capacity, but nothing major.

-In 2014 Watson sold his DNA Nobel Prize for $4.8 million as a result of being scientifically shunned for his old statements on race and IQ.
+In a somewhat shocking development, Watson sold his DNA Nobel Prize in 2014 for $4.8 million.
+His rationale for the sale had to do with being ostracized from science for his public statements re: race and IQ.

 “There’s a difference on the average between blacks and whites in IQ tests, I would say the difference is mostly genetic.”

-After this comment, Cold Spring Harbor Lab (CSHL) revoked all honorary positions of Watson and stripped him of all titles.
+Thereafter, Cold Spring Harbor Lab (CSHL) revoked all of Watson’s honorary positions and stripped him of all titles.

-In a PR campaign to distance themselves from Watson, the CSHL stated: “Dr. Watson’s statements are reprehensible, unsupported by science.”
+Distancing themselves from Watson, the CSHL put out a PR statement: “Dr. Watson’s statements are reprehensible, unsupported by science.”

 Rufus Watson, James’ son, emphasized that James’ statements “might make him out to be a bigot and discriminatory” but that was not true.